RakhithJK/dbeaver-dbeaver-wiki/Database-drivers.md

 ### Advanced settings

-For most driver you don't need to change any advanced properties.
+For most drivers you do not need to change any advanced properties.
-But in some cases you can use this as a driver tuning, e.g. for better performance or for structure fixing.
+But in some cases you can use this as driver tuning, e.g. for better performance or for structure fixing.

 ![](images/ug/drivers/driver-properties.png)